AmiramAbergel/gui-task/README.md

 ## Installation

-1. Make sure you have Python 3.6 or later installed on your system.
+1. Make sure you have **Python 3.6.2** or later installed on your system.
 You can download it from the [official website](https://www.python.org/downloads/).
 2. Ensure you have the latest stable version of [pip](https://pypi.org/project/pip/).
 To check your pip version,</br> run `pip --version `.
 To update pip, run `python -m pip install --upgrade pip`.
 3. Clone this repository to your local machine: